BOOKS ON WEAPONS Page Two

 in Princeton, New Jersey.

-BK#EWP91 Intelligent Swordplay of the Lama Style Kung Fu
+KI003 Intelligent Swordplay of the Lama Kung Fu

 This is a sword set from the LaMa (also known as Hop Gar or Tibetan White Crane Style).
-This particular set is from the LaMa branch of the art and shows the movements annotated by both Chinese and English.
+This particular set is from the LaMa branch of the art and shows the movements annotated in both Chinese and English.
+A nice set in an inexpensive edition.

 T'ai Chi Sword